International Dyslexia Association (IDA) Certifying Strand

 Students will use test materials in the diagnosis of reading disabilities; practice with remedial procedures.

-**These courses may count toward the Reading Endorsement IF completed at the graduate-level and within 10 years.
+**Courses may count toward the Reading Endorsement if completed at the graduate-level, and within 10 years.
 They do not meet IDA Knowledge and Practice Standards if completed prior to 2014.

-Obtaining your certification: The completion of the above coursework academically prepares students to complete the Tier I Structured Literacy Teacher IDA Certifying Examination.
-To complete your examination and apply for your certification please go to: https://effectivereading.org/certification/how-to-apply/.
-Please note: Becoming nationally certified requires the $150 exam fee, $50 yearly dues, and 10 IDA approved CEU’s per year.
+Please note: Becoming nationally certified requires the $150 exam fee, $150 certification fee, $50 yearly dues, and 10 IDA approved CEU’s per year.